It may be a sign of neurotrophic keratitis (NK)1

 IF THIS FEELS OK, IT MAY BE NK

 For some ocular conditions, eye discomfort or pain is a clear symptom.
-But in patients with neurotrophic keratitis (NK), decreased corneal sensitivity is a hallmark sign.1 “STAIN WITHOUT PAIN” can be an indicator of early-stage NK that may not be otherwise recognized.1,5 Corneal sensitivity testing, which can be done with something as simple as a cotton wisp, can help you determine if a patient has NK.1
+But in patients with neurotrophic keratitis (NK), decreased corneal sensitivity is a hallmark sign.1 “STAIN WITHOUT PAIN” can be an indicator of early-stage NK that may not be otherwise recognized.1,4 Corneal sensitivity testing, which can be done with something as simple as a cotton wisp, can help you determine if a patient has NK.1

 References: 1.
 Dua HS, Said DG, Messmer EM, et al. Neurotrophic keratopathy.
 Prog Retin Eye Res.
 2018;66:107-131.
 2. Data on File: Dompé Image Library.
 Dompé U.S. 3.
 Mastropasqua L, Massaro-Giordano G, Nubile M, Sacchetti M. Understanding the pathogenesis of neurotrophic keratitis: the role of corneal nerves.
 J Cell Physiol.
 2017;232(4):717-724.
-4. Bonini S, Rama P, Olzi D, Lambiase A. Neurotrophic keratitis.
-Eye (Lond).
-2003;17(8):989-995.
-5. Sacchetti M, Lambiase A. Diagnosis and management of neurotrophic keratitis.
+4. Sacchetti M, Lambiase A. Diagnosis and management of neurotrophic keratitis.
 Clin Ophthalmol.
 2014;8:571-579.